Bioconductor/packagebuilder/documentation/Deployment.md

 4. on the builder/server reinstall property file: see below for updating property files

-Also when a node is first being deployed it might have issues connecting to rabbitmq.bioconductor.org.
+B. Also when a node is first being deployed it might have issues connecting to rabbitmq.bioconductor.org.
 If the node is not displaying as active on staging, log back into the node and check /Users/pkgbuild/packagebuilder/server.log.